Alesitoo/Alesitoo/README.md

 ### 👩‍💻 About Me:

-- 📖 I usually read manga and watch anime and movies
+- 📖 I usually read manga, watch anime and movies

 - 📫 How to reach me **rodriguez.ale.david2014@gmail.com**